Picovoice/speech-to-text-benchmark/README.md

 ### Real Time Factor Measurement

-`time` command is used to measure execution time of different engines for a given audio file and then divide the CPU time by audio length.
-In order to measure execution time for Cheetah run
+The `time` command is used to measure the execution time of different engines for a given audio file, and then divide the CPU time by audio length.
+To measure the execution time for Cheetah, run:

 ```bash
 time resources/cheetah/cheetah_demo \